-According to Article 2 of the Regulations on Radioactive Waste Operators of 2009, operators of the radioactive waste (RW) treatment facility can be classified into two categories: the RW operators and the senior RW operators.
+According to Article 2 of the Regulations on Radioactive Waste Operators of 2009, operator categories of the radioactive waste (RW) treatment facility can be classified into two levels: the RW operators and the senior RW operators.
 To apply for the license of RW operator, an applicant must fulfill the following qualification requirements:

-- High school graduate or the equivalent, - Having passed the required RW operator training, and - Having passed the RW operator examination by the regulatory body.
+- High school graduate (or the equivalent), - Having passed the required RW operator training, and - Having passed the RW operator examination held by the regulatory body.

-To apply for the license of senior RW operator, an applicant must fulfill the following qualification requirements:
+To apply for a license of the senior RW operator, an applicant must fulfill the following qualification requirements:

-- College graduate (or the equivalent), or qualified RW operator for at least 3 years, - Having passed the required senior RW operator training, and - Having passed the senior RW operator examination by the regulatory body.
+- College graduate (or the equivalent), or the qualified RW operator for at least 3 years, - Having passed the required senior RW operator training, and - Having passed the senior RW operator examination held by the regulatory body.